Skip logic rules allow you to determine whether a field/page should be shown or skipped based on the value of a previous field.

 You can add as many skip logic rules to a field as required.
 You can also easily remove a skip logic rule by selecting the bin icon to the right of it, or remove all skip logic rules by clicking 'Remove all'.

 Hint: Test your skip logic rules by using the 'Preview' button on the far right in your top toolbar.

 Note: It is not currently possible to branch from one field to another.
-You can either add a skip rule to each individual field, or you can group fields together and then add a skip rule to the group.
+You can either add a skip rule to each individual field or page, or you can group fields together and then add a skip rule to the group.